Random Walking with AI

 This document is essentially me grappling with my future.
 My ego probably biases the analysis to overestimate my importance in the world, so that is something to note.

 Large Language Models and the surrounding scaffolding of AI agents have made remarkable steps in my first year as a graduate student.
 In hindsight I feel really lucky that I was able to go through undergraduate without an AI crutch.
-ChatGPT came out at the waning weeks of my Data Structures & Algorithms class.
+ChatGPT came out at the final weeks of my Data Structures & Algorithms class.
 All subsequent classes got harder at the same pace the models got better, so by the time I took a Measure Theory course my senior year, I still expended a lot of mental energy.

 So, frontier models can do the classwork of a Statistics PhD student.
-I expect that AI will be able to brute force solve many many more mathematics problems in the coming years.
-That is if you give it assumptions A and some goal B it can find a path from A to B. This will be even more true for disproving conjectures[2] since the AI model only needs to find one.
+I expect that AI will be able to prove many many more mathematics theorems in the coming years.
+That is if you give it assumptions A and some goal B it can find a path from A to B. This will be even more true for disproving existing conjectures[^2] since the AI model need only find one example.

 Statistics is not mathematics, but for a second let’s say they are the same, and the wave of agents facing mathematicians will equally impact statisticians.

-Then at first glance I should expect to be obsolete.
-Autonomous AI agents costs a fraction amount of dollars that I do, is 100X smarter and quicker than me, and they never need to sleep.
-A panel I recently attended featured many senior researchers including Sebastien Bubeck at OpenAI.
+Then, at first glance I should expect to be obsolete.
+AI agents costs a fraction amount of dollars that I do, are 100X smarter and quicker than me, and they never need to sleep.
+A panel I recently attended featured many senior researchers including the very optimistic (on AI) Sebastien Bubeck at OpenAI.
 Broadly, there are two regimes.
 The first regime is the one we are currently in.
-Even if progress completely stops now, the world has been marked by AI and will never be the same[4].
-The second regime is progress of the models continue and you reach a singularity.
+Even if progress completely stops now, the world has been marked by AI and will never be the same[^3].
+The second regime is progress of the models continue and you reach some singularity.

 In the second regime, we live in a world where a box gives mathematical facts.
-In this world, the panelists suggested we may be delegated to communicators of these facts.
-For instance, a priest does not write any source material in the Bible, but meets with their community to lead discussions and teach it[3].
+In this world, some panelists suggested we may be delegated to communicators of these facts.
+For instance, a priest does not write any source material in the Bible, but meets with their community to lead discussions and teach it[^4].
 Elchanan Mossel made an excellent refutation, pointing to the effect of the internet on journalism.
 The investigative journalists at newspapers did not become communicators.
 They were replaced by Joe Rogan, repeating other people’s stories.

-I think broadly when “Research” is done right, there is no B. There is no destination in mind.
+AI will be able to take arbitrarily complex inputs A and goals B and find ways to get from A to B. But I think broadly when “Research” is done right, there is no B. There is no destination in mind.
 When I’m working on a really fun project, I leave my fictional “port” heading west.
 I may have some idea what I want to find, but I’m happy to find other things along the path.
-I’m happy to get to the end and be somewhere tropical when I expected it to be arctic[^5].
+I’m happy to get to the end and be somewhere tropical when I expected it to be arctic.